the4thdoctor/pg_chameleon/README.rst

 Caveats
 ..............................
-The replica requires the tables to have a primary key.
-Tables without primary key are initialised during the init_replica process but the replica doesn't update them.
+The replica requires the tables to have a primary or unique key.
+Tables without primary/unique key are initialised during the init_replica process but not replicated.

 The copy_max_memory is just an estimate.
 The average rows size is extracted from mysql's informations schema and can be outdated.
 If the copy process fails for memory error check the failing table's row length and the number of rows for each slice.